SimLacombe/tp_NGS_Simon/README.md

 ### Src

-- *get_data.sh* : download the fastq data of the SRR samples
+- *get_data.sh* : download the fastq data of the SRR samples.
+The 3rd file containing the label of the experient is deleted.
 - *get_ref_transcriptome.sh* : download A. thaliana transcriptomes from "https://ics.hutton.ac.uk/atRTD"
 - *run_fastqs.sh* : quality analysis of the fastq data with fastqc
 - *run_multiQC.sh* : agregate the fastqc analyses into a single multidata analysis